-Selling products has never been the primary mission in Oki Social.
-Behind the scene, we invest the majority of our profit into supporting the artist community in Okinawa.
-We host art and business focus workshops to help artists become entrepreneurs.
-We support our local school’s art event every year since 2016 by bringing artists to the event to host workshops for students.
-We build a marketplace called Okinawa Creators Fest for artists to showcase their craft and reach out to a broader range of audiences.
-We believe if we raise members of our community, our community will raise us too.
+Selling products has never been the primary mission at Oki Social.
+Behind the scenes, we invest the majority of our profits into supporting the artist community in Okinawa.
+We host art and business-focused workshops to help artists become entrepreneurs.
+We have supported our local school’s art event every year since 2016 by bringing artists to the event to host workshops for students.
+We have built a marketplace called *Okinawa Creators Fest* for artists to showcase their crafts and reach out to a broader range of audiences.
+We believe that if we raise members of our community, our community will raise us too.

 Ohana Community Store

-In addition to selling Oki Social’s original product, we also broke the ground to become No.1 in a few niches.
-We are the 7th community shop in Okinawa – the rest has vanished in the supermall era .
-Community shop used to be a popular business model in Okinawa before big corporations poured investment into Okinawa.
+In addition to selling Oki Social’s original products, we also broke ground to become No.1 in a few niches.
+We are the 7th community shop in Okinawa – the rest have vanished in the supermall era.
+Community shops used to be a popular business model in Okinawa before big corporations poured investment into Okinawa.
 A community shop is a shop founded and operated by community members for the sole purpose of serving the community.

 We called our shop Ohana Community Shop.
-Ohana is a Hawaiian word for family, and we want the shop to be a hub for people who are seeking locally made, Okinawa focused arts and gifts.
-We pride ourselves on having 100% SOFA members on staff and the only kiosk in the Kadena Exchange to feature local artists and creators in Okinawa.
+Ohana is a Hawaiian word for family, and we want the shop to be a hub for people who are seeking locally made, Okinawa-focused arts and gifts.
+We pride ourselves on having 100% SOFA members on staff and being the only kiosk in the Kadena Exchange to feature local artists and creators in Okinawa.

 Oki Social Gallery in Naha

-We are so fortunate to experience exponential growth even during the COVID19 pandemic in 2020.
-In the time of crisis, we learned that people were even more desperately finding ways to connect and heal.
-Many Oki Social fans see Okinawa as the oasis, a mental hideout, an emotional safe harbor because they spent the best years of their lives on the island.
-As more customers sought us to purchase original Okinawa art, we decided to build a gallery in Naha to gather and display artworks by local artists.
+We are fortunate to have experienced exponential growth even during the COVID-19 pandemic in 2020.
+During this time of crisis, we learned that people were even more desperate to find ways to connect and heal.
+Many Oki Social fans see Okinawa as an oasis, a mental hideout, and an emotional safe harbor because they spent the best years of their lives on the island.
+As more customers sought us out to purchase original Okinawa art, we decided to build a gallery in Naha to gather and display artworks by local artists.
 We opened the gallery in May 2021.
-As the pandemic fades away, we wish this space will bring together artists and art fans on Okinawa and beyond.
+As the pandemic fades away, we hope this space will bring together artists and art fans on Okinawa and beyond.

 Why Art?
 Why Okinawa?

-As a form of communication, the beauty of art is that it is capable of reaching the part of the human soul that doesn’t understand words, but it understands feelings, emotions, and connections.
-When we see a piece of artwork that resonates to our own experience, we feel connected to the artist who created it.
+Art is a form of communication.
+The beauty of art lies in its ability to reach parts of the human soul that don’t understand words but understand feelings, emotions, and connections.
+When we see a piece of artwork that resonates with our own experiences, we feel connected to the artist who created it.

-It is a privilege to be in the position to listen to so many people about their happy stories in Okinawa, and then turn them into art and gifts to spread the magic of Okinawa.
+It is a privilege to be in a position to listen to so many people’s happy stories in Okinawa and then turn them into art and gifts to spread the magic of Okinawa.

-Today, Oki Social is a trusted partner for many local organizations include businesses, charities, and business associations.
-Our products are sold all over Okinawa and we recently opened an online shop for Okinawa lovers overseas.
+Today, Oki Social is a trusted partner for many local organizations, including businesses, charities, and business associations.
+Our products are sold all over Okinawa, and we recently opened an online shop for Okinawa lovers overseas.
 With your support, we continue to support the local art community every day in Okinawa.

 Keep In Touch With Oki Social